qian-gu/RVAnt/doc/source/03_reference/pipeline.rst

 Instruction Fetch
 ------------------

-Fetch instructions from outside memory, i.e. ``ITCM`` or ``DDR``, capable of fetching 1 instr/cycle.
+IF stage fetch instructions from outside memory, i.e. ``ITCM`` or ``DDR``, capable of fetching 1 instr/cycle.
 RVAnt implements static branch prediction ``BTFN`` (backward taken, forward not taken) only, does NOT include any dynamic prediction algorithms.
-See :ref:`ifu` for details.
+See :ref:`if-stage` for details.

 Instruction Decode and Issue
 -----------------------------